Iraneus/betamedneed/_services/payments.md

 You can request financing for patients who need help to pay for acute stroke treatment.

-Through the medical provider, Medneed takes care of urgent medication cost for patients who cannot afford it, to ensure that no patient is denied timely treatment because of payment.
+Through the medical provider, Medneed takes care of urgent medication costs for patients who cannot afford it, to ensure that no patient is denied timely treatment because of payment.
 The patient pays later over time.